 Be safe with so called "BLACK HENNA"!

 If the henna paste is any other color than

-brown or red (when scraped off) then the
+brown or red (when scraped off) then IT IS NOT HENNA!

-Toxic ingredients are added by so called henna tattoo vendors around the world so to appeal to people seeking tattoo like colors.
-Many people around the world have gotten PERMANENT DAMAGE to their skin due to toxins added to henna powder, BLACK henna is an especially dangerous option.
+Toxic ingredients are added to achieve a shoe polish black color and many people around the world have gotten PERMANENT DAMAGE to their skin due to toxins added to henna powder, BLACK henna is an especially dangerous option.

 " Blue ink "temporary art is simply Jagua gel, and it is derived in the Amazon.
 It is a fruit like berry and its extract is comparable to a citrus.
 The fruit is edible and also used as food coloring.
 On the skin it leaves a non toxic stain reminiscent to a blue / black exotic tattoo.
 This non toxic gel makes for exotic tribal tattoos look alike that look impressive on the arms and shoulders.
 Jagua is also a great alternative temporary tattoo for darker complexion.